Eddie Grant (baseball): Biography

 Grant was born on May 21, 1883, in Franklin, Massachusetts.
 After completing high school in 1901, Grant attended Dean Academy (now Dean College) in Franklin for a year before enrolling at Harvard University (earning him the nickname "Harvard Eddie").
 While at Harvard, Grant was a member of the freshman basketball and baseball teams.
 He played varsity basketball for the Crimson during his sophomore year in 1903, and was set to play varsity baseball the following spring until he was declared ineligible for playing in a professional independent baseball league the previous summer.
 He graduated from Harvard University with an undergraduate degree in 1905 and a law degree in 1909.

-Grant entered the majors with the Cleveland Naps at the very end of the 1905 season as an emergency replacement for an ailing Nap Lajoie.
+Grant entered the majors with the Cleveland Naps at the very end of the 1905 season as an emergency replacement for the ailing second baseman Nap Lajoie.
 He played in the minor leagues in 1906, but returned to the majors with the Philadelphia Phillies in 1907, and was the Phillies' starting third baseman from 1908–1910.
-Grant batted leadoff for the Phillies, but was known more for his fielding and base stealing than his bat.
+Grant batted leadoff for the Phillies, but was known more for his fielding and base stealing than his batting.
 His best year was 1910, when he batted .268, drove in 67 runs, and stole 25 bases.

 Traded to the Cincinnati Reds in 1911, he batted just .223, his last year as a starter.
 Grant was traded again to the New York Giants in the middle of the 1913 season, where he finished his career as a utility infielder.
 Grant appeared in two games of the 1913 World Series, once as a pinch runner and once as a pinch hitter.
 He retired after the 1915 season.
 His lifetime batting average was .249.

 Perhaps because of his Harvard background, Grant refused to call for a fly ball by yelling, "I got it!"
 Instead, he would only say what he regarded as the more grammatically correct, "I have it!"